arcanaland/deck-spec/README.md

 3. **Localization Validation**:
    - Verify that all localization files have consistent structures and no missing translations for required fields.
+   - Verify that alt text is provided for all cards in at least one language file.

 ---